Role of Topology in Relaxation of One-Dimensional Stochastic Processes

-\textit{Winding numbers in classical stochastic processes.---} We first remark that general non-Hermitian topology is characterized by the winding number around a reference energy $E_0$, that is, $w:=(2\pi i)^{-1}\int \frac{d}{dk}\log(\det(W(k)-E_0))\mathrm{d}k$.
-Intuitively, $w$ counts how many times the spectrum of $W(k)$ goes around the reference energy $E_0$.
-Since we focus on the behavior of the relaxation to the steady state corresponding to the zero eigenvalue, the winding number around $E_0=0$ should describe its topological feature.
-However, since the spectrum of the transition-rate matrix $W$ always passes through $E=0$, it is impossible to directly apply the conventional definition of the winding number to stochastic processes.
+\textit{Winding numbers in classical stochastic processes.---} We first remark that general non-Hermitian topology is characterized by the winding number $w:=(2\pi i)^{-1}\int_0^{2\pi} \frac{d}{dk}\log(\det(W(k)-E_0))\mathrm{d}k$ \cite{GongAshida2018}, which is defined with a reference point $E_0 \in \mathbb{C}$ and the matrix $W(k)_{\sigma\nu} := \sum_{n} W_{n0;\sigma\nu}e^{ikn}$.
+Intuitively, $w$ counts how many times each eigenvalue of $W(k)$ goes around $E_0$ in the complex plane while $k$ changes from $0$ to $2\pi$.
+We note that $E_0$ is arbitrarily chosen by a physical motivation and fixed throughout the argument.
+Since we focus on the relaxation to the steady state corresponding to the zero spectrum, the winding number around $E_0=0$ should describe its topological feature.
+However, since $W(k=0)$ always has a zero spectrum, it is impossible to directly apply the conventional definition of the winding number to stochastic processes.